lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- stage
 -- An internal/external stage can include a directory table.
 -- Directory tables store a catalog of staged files in cloud storage.
--- you can choose to "match by column name" for csv files for data loading -- copy options: ... create stage ...;
+-- you can choose to "match by column name" for csv/JSON/Avro/ORC/Parquet files for data loading -- copy options: ... create/alter/drop/desc stage ...;
+show stages ...;